 When NCJW member Natalie Kaplan, wife of the Honorable Judge Lawrence Kaplan, voiced her concern about children left in the halls of the courthouse while their caregivers dealt with legal matters, we saw a need.
 The result was the first Children’s Waiting Room, which opened in 1980.

-Since NCJW member Jane Lobl established the first waiting room on the dark and smoky sixth floor of the City-County Building, we have established bright and inviting rooms in the new Family Division Facility and in the Criminal and Municipal Courthouses.
-Today, the three Children’s Rooms offer free books for every child who uses the facilities, sponsor therapy dog programs, and provide basic clothing and supplies to women and children who come in times of great need.
+Since NCJW member Jane Lobl established the first waiting room on the dark and smoky sixth floor of the City-County Building, we have established bright and inviting rooms in the Family Division Facility Today, the Children’s Rooms offer free books for every child who uses the facilities, sponsor therapy dog programs, and provide basic clothing and supplies to women and children who come in times of great need.

 The Rooms serve infants through teens.
-Each Room contains toys, games, books, crafts, computers, and video games.
+The Room contains toys, games, books, crafts, iPads, and video games.
 All children who visit the playrooms receive snacks, lunch, and an age-appropriate book to take home and keep (supplied by our Book Drive).
-A director, trained staff, and volunteers operate the Rooms.
+A director, trained staff, and volunteers operate the Room.
 All staff and volunteers have the required Pennsylvania clearances.
 Allegheny County funds construction and provides ongoing financial support.